Helping You Match Your Courses to your Major

 - Better understand the requirements for the UHCL Degree Plans.

-- Discover how your previous college course work will transfer to UHCL.
+- Learn how your previous college course work will transfer to UHCL.

-- Discuss your MyMajors results and how your transfer courses apply toward your top majors.
+- Discuss your MyMajors results and how your transfer credits best align to those majors.

 After you're admitted, we work with you to make sure you select the right courses for your first semester at UHCL.
 Visit our Admitted Student page for more information on the Transfer Advising process after you secure admission to UHCL.